siderolabs/talos/website/content/v1.7/kubernetes-guides/upgrading-kubernetes.md

 If the command fails for any reason, it can be safely restarted to continue the upgrade process from the moment of the failure.

+> Note: When using custom/overridden Kubernetes component images, use flags `--*-image` to override the default image names.

 ## Manual Kubernetes Upgrade

 Kubernetes can be upgraded manually by following the steps outlined below.